 To collect mechanical royalties, a publishing administrator (discussed at the end) could help you with that.

-A performing arts license is needed for the “public performance” of a music composition.
+A performance license is needed for the “public performance” of a music composition.
 In other words, when your music is broadcasted or being performed live in public.

 This includes places like: